hacktoon/sitegen/README.md

     title = My first post
     template = article
     date = 2012-11-20 10:23:52
-    tags = shocking, blue
     content
     My page content

 This will make Ion search for a file named **article.tpl** in templates folder.
+The template property is inherited by its children, so you don't have to manually configure each subpage under a common page.
 Defining new variables is as simple as that.
 Just add any new definition to your *data.ion*...

     author = Bob